 Giving back to four-legged friends with every pint

 Due to its overwhelming popularity, Husky IPA was added to our year-round lineup in September of 2017, with Ales for Tails returning along with it.
 Now in 2019, with the introduction of Husky IPA in cans, the Ales for Tails program hopes to exceed 2017’s donation, and feature even more participating locations, with furry friends from Anchorage to Chicago receiving aid.
 That’s a lot of wagging tails!

 Alaska has over 6,500 miles of coastline, the most of any state in the US…

 … so healthy oceans and waterways are incredibly important to us.
 Alaskan Brewing promotes sustainable business and brewing, but we also promote sustainable living.
 To help promote the health and sustainability of our oceans and waterways, Alaskan Brewing donates 1% of all proceeds from Alaskan Icy Bay IPA to the Coastal CODE program.

 Clean Oceans Depend on Everyone

 Alaskan Brewing Co. has committed 1% of all proceeds from Alaskan Icy Bay IPA to support the cleanup of waterways and coastlines in an initiative called the Coastal CODE (Clean Oceans Depend on Everyone).
 The Coastal CODE provides grants to organizations and activities that promote the health of the ocean and the waterways that lead to it, the Coastal CODE Fund grants money to projects that promote: beach, lake or waterway cleanup activities or water habitat restoration.

-Download the Coastal CODE Application, which details the application and selection process, as well as grant reporting requirements.
+Download the Coastal CODE Application by clicking here, which details the application and selection process, as well as grant reporting requirements.